Visit Berlin in 3 days!

 In the morning ☀️

-Trick : Guidly can accompany you on Museum Island, sharing fascinating anecdotes about the historical treasures of the Pergamon Museum and the architectural secrets of the Alte Nationalgalerie.
+Trick : Guidly can escort you around Museum Island, sharing fascinating anecdotes about the historical treasures of the Pergamon Museum and the architectural secrets of the Alte Nationalgalerie.

 Lunchtime 🍽️

-Have lunch at Dom Curry, located near Berlin Cathedral.
-It's the perfect place to sample a currywurst, a Berlin specialty.
+Have lunch at Dom Curry, located near the Berlin Cathedral.
+It is the perfect place to taste a currywurst, a Berlin specialty.
 For a more refined meal, try The Grand Berlin, an elegant restaurant offering contemporary European cuisine.

 In the afternoon 🎨